Jessie Fleming: Youth

 Fleming started playing for the Canadian youth national teams in 2012, at the age of 14.
 The following year, she captained Canada at the 2013 CONCACAF U-17 Championship in Jamaica, leading the team to a silver medal.
 During the tournament, she scored three goals (two in the group stage and one in the semi-final against Jamaica) and was named Player of the Match in two of Canada's five matches.
-As a result, she was named to the Best XI and awarded the Golden Ball as the tournament's Most Valuable Player (MVP).
+As a result, she was named to the Best XI and awarded the Golden Ball as the tournament's Most Valuable Player (MVP), a moment she has said "instilled a bit of the belief that my coaches and teammates had in me."

 In December 2013, she was chosen as one of six nominees for the Canadian U-17 Players of the Year award.

 At the 2014 U-17 World Cup in Costa Rica, Fleming navigated Canada out of the group of death (which included Germany, North Korea, and Ghana).
 She played in all four of Canada's games, scoring one goal in the 2–2 draw with Germany.
 She also recorded an assist in the quarter-final loss to Venezuela.

 Fleming was a member of the team that reached the quarter-finals of the 2014 U-20 World Cup in Canada.
 At 16, she was the second-youngest player on the Canadian roster.
 She made two appearances (against Ghana and Finland) in the group stage of the tournament, before playing all 90 minutes in the quarter-final against Germany.
 In December 2014, she was named Canadian U-17 Player of the Year.

 Fleming also represented Canada at the 2015 Pan American Games, where the Canadian Soccer Association fielded an Olympic Developmental under-23 squad.
 She played every minute of the tournament, scoring an 88th-minute penalty in the bronze medal match against Mexico, which Canada lost 2–1.
 In December 2015, she was named Canadian U-20 Player of the Year.